 I recognized the entrees on Amelia's menu as many of the same entrees I have experienced in past Italian cafes.
-Jules selected the Eggplant Parmigiana: Thinly sliced eggplant layered and baked with house sauce and cheeses.
+My nameless lunch partner selected the Eggplant Parmigiana: Thinly sliced eggplant layered and baked with house sauce and cheeses.

 Noticing that the focus of the Chicken Parmigiana , bottom left in photo at right, was a large breast of chicken breaded and baked with house sauce, parmesan, and mozzarella cheese, I decided to give this chicken and house sauce a try.